How to Play the Salad Bowl Game (Easy to Play & Super Fun for All Ages!)

 More Tips

 Have you heard of The Salad Bowl Game?
-This FREE party game is perfect for your next gathering!
+This FREE party game is perfect for your next gathering, and we’re sharing the instructions!

 hand holding a Santa Claus clue from The Salad Bowl Game

 Have we piqued your interest?
-We have The Salad Bowl Game instructions for you.
 Keep reading to learn how to play!

 How to score the game: Each team scores 1 point for each word they guess correctly.